-Substantially increase hazards due to a geometric design feature (e.g., sharp curves or c) dangerous intersections) or incompatible uses (e.g., farm equipment)?
+c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?

 No Impact.
-The Project Site is almost perfectly rectangular-shaped and will be square after subdivision is recorded and is not adjacent to windy roads.
-Moreover, the Proposed Project is the subdivision of three parcel into eight (8) parcels.
+The Project Site is almost perfectly square-shaped and will be square after subdivision is recorded and is not adjacent to windy roads.
+Moreover, the Proposed d) Result in inadequate emergency access?

+Project is the subdivision of one parcel into four (4) parcels.
 It does not include a geometric design or incompatible uses that would substantially increase hazards.
 Therefore, no impacts are identified or anticipated, and no mitigation measures are required.